opencomputeproject/Security/RoT/Protocol/Challenge_Protocol.md

 <td>Activation: <p> 0 = Reboot only <p> 1 = Immediately </td> </tr> </table>

-If reboot only has been issued, the option for “Immediately” committing the PFM is not available until a new PFM is updated.
+If reboot only has been issued, the option for "Immediately" committing the PFM is not available until a new PFM is updated.

 ## Get Component Firmware Manifest Id